ftrier/learning-notes/learning-notes/kubernetes.md

   1. Metadata
   2. Specification
-  3. An automatically generated status comparing desired and actual state (self healing feature provided by etcd)
+  3. An automatically generated status that compares the desired and actual state (self-healing feature provided by etcd)

-Service's selector (`app: nginx`) and the deployment's label `app:nginx` define which pods are registered to the service.
+The service's selector (`app: nginx`) and the deployment's label (`app: nginx`) define which pods are registered to the service.

 ## Ingress & External Services

-* Service's `targetPort` has to be equal to the pod's `containerPort`
+* The service's `targetPort` must match the pod's `containerPort`.
-* LoadBalacner is an external service and opens up `nodePort`
+* A LoadBalancer is an external service that opens up `nodePort`.
-* LoadBalancer is only used **without** Ingress, because Ingress has rules to map an external url to an internal service
+* A LoadBalancer is only used **without** Ingress, as Ingress has rules to map an external URL to an internal service.
-* Ingress Controller must be installed in the cluster separately
+* An Ingress Controller must be installed in the cluster separately.
-* This requires a **proxy server** with a public ip address to redirect requests to the ingress controller
+* This requires a **proxy server** with a public IP address to redirect requests to the Ingress Controller.

 * For minikube:

 ```sh
 minikube addons enable ingress
 minikube service mongo-express-service
 ```
+*
 ## Namespaces

-* Namespaces are virtual cluster inside a cluster
+* Namespaces are virtual clusters within a cluster.
-* Standard Namespaces
+* Standard Namespaces:
-  * `kube-system`: processes kubectl
+  * `kube-system`: processes kubectl commands
-  * `kube-public`: contains public information, `kubectl cluster info`
+  * `kube-public`: contains public information, `kubectl cluster-info`
-  * `kube-node-lease`: heartbeats of nodes
+  * `kube-node-lease`: tracks node heartbeats
   * `default`

 ### Grouping

 * Logical grouping: Database Namespace, Monitoring Namespace, Nginx Ingress
 * Staging and Development Grouping
-* Blue/Green Deployment, if they use the same resources
+* Blue/Green Deployment, if they use the same resources:
-  * Production Blue (is active)
+  * Production Blue (active)
-  * Production Green (will be active)
+  * Production Green (standby)
 * One Namespace per team

 ### Limitations

-* Cannot use configmaps/secrets between namespaces
+* ConfigMaps and Secrets cannot be shared between namespaces.
-* Volume/node cannot be namespaces
+* Volumes and nodes cannot be namespaced.
-* `kubens`/`kubectx` allows to select the default namespace in the shell
+* `kubens`/`kubectx` allows selecting the default namespace in the shell.

 ## Helm Chart